jcubic/FizzBuzz/README.md

 # FizzBuzz
-JavaScript version of function only FizzBuzz
+JavaScript version of lambda only FizzBuzz

 to run tests use

 ```
 npm install
-npm run test
+npm test
 ```

+it will install jasmine and run the tests using node